6th Guards Combined Arms Army: Sixth Formation

 The army took part in the 2022 Russian invasion of Ukraine.
 Its units fought during the Northeastern Ukraine offensive around Kharkiv, but failed to capture the city.
 Reportedly, the army's commander, Lieutenant General Yershov, was dismissed and placed under house arrest at the end of March.
 As of April 2023, the army is conducting operations along the Svatove-Kreminna line in Luhansk Oblast.
 In May 2024, the 138th Guards Motor Rifle Brigade was expanded into the 69th Guards Motor Rifle Division.

 In January 2025, the 25th Guards Motor Rifle Brigade was reformed into the 68th Motor Rifle Division.
+In September and October 2025, it was reported that units of the 6th Combined Arms Army were taking part in combat in and around the city of Kupiansk in the Kharkiv region.
 On 6 October 2025, the army was awarded the "Guards" status.